chenga-battelle/chenga-intern-report/README.md

-## Feature request - set-local-env script in CUBE platform to check that script user is an Azure AD Global Administrator in the tenant.
+## set-local-env script in CUBE platform to check that script user is an Azure AD Global Administrator in the tenant.

 ### Overview